srechner/marathon/examples/transitionMatrix/README.md

 The parameter `CHAIN` must be substituted by one of the following strings:

-    'classical-switch':
+* `classical-switch`: Use the Markov chain defined in
-       Markov chain defined by 'Kannan et al. Simple Markov-chain  algorithms for generating bipartite graphs and tournaments.
-Random Structures and Algorithms 14 (1997), 293–308'.
+  > Kannan et al. Simple Markov-chain  algorithms for generating bipartite graphs and tournaments.
+Random Structures and Algorithms 14 (1997), 293–308.

-    'edge-switch':
+* `edge-switch`: Use a variant of the Markov chain defined in
-       Variant of the Markov-chain suggested by 'Kannan et al.' based on an informed edge selection at the cost of a larger memory consumption.
+  > Kannan et al. Simple Markov-chain  algorithms for generating bipartite graphs and tournaments.
+Random Structures and Algorithms 14 (1997), 293–308.

-    'curveball':
+  The transition rules of this Markov chain are based on a more informed edge selection at the cost of a large memory consumption.

-       Markov chain defined by 'Strona et al. A fast and unbiased procedure to randomize ecological binary matrices with fixed row and column totals.
+* `curveball`: Use the Markov chain defined in
-       Nature communications 5 (2014).'
+  > Strona et al. A fast and unbiased procedure to randomize ecological binary matrices with fixed row and column totals.
+Nature communications 5 (2014).

-An `INSTANCE` has the form `r,r,...,r;c,c,...,c`, where `r` and `c` are positive integers.
+An `INSTANCE` has the form `r(,r)*;c(,c)*`, where `r` and `c` are positive integers.
 While the i-th occurrence of `r` defines the sum of row i, the j-th occurrence of `c` is the sum of column j.